pierreablin/faster-ica/README.rst

 The algorithms can be found in ``/algorithms``.
 They are:

 * **Picard** (Preconditioned ICA for Real Data): A preconditioned L-BFGS algorithm.
 The fastest algorithm of the repository.
-* Simple Quasi-Newton method
+* Simple Quasi-Newton method.
-* Relative Trust region method
+* Relative Trust region method.
-* Truncated Newton method
+* Truncated Newton method.

 These algorithms have all been rewritten in Python.
-They all call the same gradient, Hessian and likelihood functions, which makes time comparison meaningful.
+They call the same gradient, Hessian and likelihood functions, which makes time comparison meaningful.

 The algorithms come with a benchmark at ``example/benchmark.py``.
 This script runs each algorithm on the same real dataset (fMRI or EEG) and times it.